 Both men and women may enroll in ROTC, contract with the U.S. Army, apply for Army ROTC scholarships, and enter in the commissioning process.
 In order to become a contracted Cadet, a student must be medically qualified, meet the minimum physical fitness requirements, and have a minimum cumulative GPA of 2.00.
 To qualify for a scholarship, the student must have a cumulative GPA of 2.50.

 There are several types of scholarships available.
-Army ROTC Scholarships include full tuition, fees, a book allowance, and a monthly living allowance.
-Students also receive room and board from Newberry College as an incentive for winning an ROTC scholarship.
+Army ROTC Scholarships include full tuition, fees, and a book allowance.
+Students contracted into ROTC will receive a monthly living allowance.
+After all outside aid is applied, students also receive room and board from Newberry College as an incentive for winning an ROTC scholarship.
 High school seniors applying to Newberry College may compete nationally for a four-year scholarship.
 Candidates interested in a four-year scholarship must apply prior to December of their senior year of high school.
 Applicants can receive assistance from the Department of Military Science in submitting applications.
 Newberry College students may apply for 4, 3.5, 3 and 2 year campus based scholarships.
-Sophomores may apply to attend the Leadership Training Course at Fort Knox, Kentucky, where they may win a two-year scholarship.
-Similar opportunities may also exist for juniors and select seniors.
+Sophomores may apply to attend the Basic Camp at Fort Knox, Kentucky, where they may win a two-year scholarship.
+Similar opportunities may also exist for select juniors.

 All applicants must meet minimum standards in SAT/ACT scores, GPA, physical fitness, and be medically qualified by the U.S. Army.
 More information may be obtained by contacting the Department of Military Science.